lucendio/lecture-devops-infos/assignments/deliverables/project_concept.md

 * What are the names of your target environments?
 * How do you set up all your services?
 Which of them do you actually need to set up?
   If some of them don't need to be set up, why?
-* What is the difference between your environments?
+* What are the differences between your environments, if any?
 * Would some graphic(s) better illustrate your architectural design?
 * What about the persistence layer (database)?